 Dues are $5 and are due August 1st each year.
 Those who have paid dues for twenty-five years are eligible for life membership; dues payments are no longer required yet full membership privileges and benefits are retained.

 By August 2015, the club has over 1,000 active members from the United States and Canada; 240 are life members.
 Included in our membership are former members of Team USA, the PWBA, the WIBC Board of Directors and Bowling Inc. staff.
-Currently there are three members on the USBC Board of Director and several members on staff at Bowling Headquarters.
+Currently, there are two members on the USBC Board of Directors and several members on staff at Bowling Headquarters.
 Also included are nineteen WIBC and USBC Hall of Fame inductees.
-Two of our Charter Members are still living: Lauretta Harder of Seminole, FL and Hilda Otten of Ottawa Lake, MI.
+One Charter Member is still living: Hulda Otten of Ottawa Lake, MI.